buildersoftio/andyxstorage/README.md

-What is Andy X Data Storage?
+What is Andy X Storage?
 ============

-Andy X Data Storage is an open-source standalone service that is used to store messages for Andy X. The Data Storage service is offers support for Multitenancy storage.
+Andy X Storage is an open-source standalone service that is used to store messages for Andy X. The Data Storage service is offers support for Multitenancy storage.
 X Data Storage hosts all messages and makes sure that all of them are readable for the client.

 ## Get Started